-The Plumia Speaker Series is an ongoing series of public talks about creating a borderless world through technology.
+The Plumia Talks is an ongoing series of public talks about creating a borderless world through technology.
 The sessions feature expert guests such as academics, authors, technologists, policymakers, founders, and activists.
 Register for our next event.

 🎥 Watch the Replay

 Leanna Lee is a British-American writer covering digital nomads and the future of work.
 She’s also co-host of Bettermental, a wellness podcast for business owners.
 As a content marketing writer, she’s developed strategic thought leadership content, blogs, and resources for startups and Fortune 500 companies around the world.
 Follow her @LeannaLost.